Ocean thermal energy conversion: Kiribati

 South Korea's Research Institute of Ships and Ocean Engineering (KRISO) received approval in principle from Bureau Veritas for their 1MW offshore OTEC design.
 No timeline was given for the project which will be located 6 km offshore of the Republic of Kiribati.

 Martinique

-Akuo Energy and DCNS were awarded NER300 funding on July 8, 2014 for their NEMO (New Energy for Martinique and Overseas) project which is expected to be a 10.7MW-net offshore facility completed in 2020.
-The award to help with development totaled 72 million Euro.
+Akuo Energy and DCNS were awarded NER300 funding on July 8, 2014 for their NEMO (New Energy for Martinique and Overseas) project which is expected to be a 10.7 MW-net offshore facility completed in 2020.
+The award to help with development totaled €72 million.

 Maldives

 On February 16, 2018, Global OTEC Resources announced plans to build a 150 kW plant in the Maldives, designed bespoke for hotels and resorts.
-"All these resorts draw their power from diesel generators.
-Moreover, some individual resorts consume 7,000 litres of diesel a day to meet demands which equates to over 6,000 tonnes of CO_{2} annually," said Director Dan Grech.
+Director Dan Grech said, "All these resorts draw their power from diesel generators.
+Moreover, some individual resorts consume 7,000 litres of diesel a day to meet demands which equates to over 6,000 tonnes of CO_{2} annually".
 The EU awarded a grant and Global OTEC resources launched a crowdfunding campaign for the rest.